From a translation booth in Las Vegas to a regulated-finance design system

 Work from this chapter

-• CRO regulatory communications.
-I suggested visualising our eight-regulatory-update track record as a "compliance maturity curve" rather than eight isolated incidents — reframing the same underlying evidence as a systematic capability rather than reactive firefighting.
+- CRO regulatory communications.
+I suggested visualising our eight-regulatory-update track record as a "compliance maturity curve" rather than eight isolated incidents — reframing the same evidence as a systematic capability rather than reactive firefighting.

-Specifics of these deliverables are NDA-protected; detail available in interview.
+Specifics of these deliverables are confidential; detail available in interview.

 Senior design isn't just about the interface anymore — it's about being the person in the room who can translate between audiences.
-A trader, a CEO, a CFO, an auditor, an institutional investor all want the same underlying truth, but they each need it presented in their own vocabulary and at their own level of abstraction.
-Four years ago I could only speak "trader."
+A trader, a CEO, a CFO, an auditor, an institutional investor all want the same underlying truth, but each needs it in their own vocabulary and at their own level of abstraction.
+When I arrived I could only speak "trader."
 Now I can move between these audiences, and the same design discipline — hierarchy, clarity, honest framing — travels with me.

-As of April 2026, I'm still at ACY.
-The design team is rebuilding — one designer hired, a second being interviewed.
+I'm still at ACY, and the title now reads Senior Product Designer — the promotion landed in January 2026, four years in, after the scope had already moved to design-lead tier.
+The design-team rebuild has its first hire — she joined May 4, 2026 and came through her two-week ramp on the self-service enablement system I built.
 Current work spans the mobile app's next major release, ongoing compliance maintenance across all five platforms, and the investor-communications track with leadership.
 Project-level detail is in the ACY case study; this page is the surrounding narrative.

 Six beliefs I didn't hold when I arrived.